 - Equipment – airway tubing, stethoscopes

-- Supplies - butterflies, needles, syringes, tape, tongue blades, towels
+- Supplies - butterflies, needles, tape, tongue blades, towels

 Treatment and Procedure Carts